houtsind/RepData_PeerAssessment1/PA1_template.md

 2. Process/transform the data (if necessary) into a format suitable for your analysis

+The date and time were merged into one field and converted.

 ```r
 pa1.date <- as.Date(pa1.raw.data$date, format = "%Y-%m-%d")